 Zone of Interior:

-The USS “General W. P. Richardson” arrived at Boston harbor after an uneventful trip at 1000 hours, 20 August 1945 and proceeded immediately to Camp Myles Standish, Boston, Massachusetts (Staging Area for Boston Port of Embarkation; acreage 1,485; troop capacity 1,298 Officers and 23,100 Enlisted Men –ed).
+The USS “General W. P. Richardson” arrived at Boston harbor after an uneventful trip at 1000 hours, 20 August 1945 and its passengers proceeded immediately to Camp Myles Standish, Boston, Massachusetts (Staging Area for Boston Port of Embarkation; acreage 1,485; troop capacity 1,298 Officers and 23,100 Enlisted Men –ed).
 The 79th Field Hospital was now classified as a Category II unit (in principle to be redeployed to the Pacific –ed) and all personnel received 30 days leave or furlough with instructions to reassemble at Camp Sibert, Attalia, Alabama (Chemical Warfare Replacement Training Center; acreage 37,394; troop capacity 1,299 Officers and 22,738 Enlisted Men –ed).
 On 20 September, all personnel received a 15-day extension to leave and furlough.
 Two (2) Nurses received promotions to 1st Lieutenant.
 By mid-October 1945, there was only a diminishing group of Officers and Enlisted Men left as some personnel had already been discharged from the service.
 This included the Nurses and other persons not qualified for discharge who were to be either reassigned or remain with the unit.

 On 17 October 1945, the organization was notified by Army Service Forces, Headquarters, Fourth Service Command, that the 79th Fld Hosp had been relieved from assignment for redeployment training pending further instructions.
 Yet, it remained assigned for preparation in view of extended field service without change of station.
-As a result, the 79th was now attached to the Army Service Forces Training Center, Camp Crowder, Neosho, Missouri (Signal Corps Training Center; acreage 43,007; troop capacity 1,988 Officers and 40,642 Enlisted Men, Brigadier General Charles M. Milliken, June 1945 – March 1946 –ed) for personnel supply … Thirteen (13) Medical Officers and ten (10) ANC Officers reported for TD from their home stations after a 45-day leave, followed by eighty-three (83) Enlisted Men.
+As a result, the 79th was now attached to the Army Service Forces Training Center, Camp Crowder, Neosho, Missouri (Signal Corps Training Center; acreage 43,007; troop capacity 1,988 Officers and 40,642 Enlisted Men, CO, Brigadier General Charles M. Milliken, June 1945 – March 1946 –ed) for personnel supply … Thirteen (13) Medical Officers and ten (10) ANC Officers reported for TD from their home stations after a 45-day leave, followed by eighty-three (83) Enlisted Men.
 All other male Officers had been honorably discharged, and more Officers were eligible for discharge including a considerable number of Enlisted personnel.